aptuitiv/theme-arlo/README.md

    - Edit the "Home" page to use the "One Column" *Page Template* from Content -> Pages.

 4. Navigation.
 Go to Design -> Navigation -> Navigation Menus
     - Create a navigation menu called `Footer`.
+This is the navigation menu for the footer of the website.
       - Template: `Footer`
       - Show sub navigation: `Never`.
     - Create a navigation menu called `Header bar`.
+This is the navigation menu for the top bar in the header.
       - Template: `Header bar`
       - Show sub navigation: `Never`.
+    - Create a navigation menu called `Main`.
+This is the main navigation that shows next to the logo.
+      - Template: `Main`
+      - Show sub navigation: `Show all sub navigation all the time`
     - Create a navigation menu called `Pop out menu`.
+This is the navigation that shows in the hamburger menu on large screens.
       - Template: `Pop out menu`
       - Show sub navigation: `Show all sub navigation all the time`